victorhgo/6.0002-Introduction-to-Computational-Thinking-and-Data-Science/Lecture Codes/Lecture 2/Activity Selection.md

     return bestSchedule
 ```

-## Testing the algorithm with the given dataset
+## Testing the algorithm with given dataset

 We can now run a test and check if the actual output meets our expected output.
 Because the Activity ```a1``` starts at 01h and finishes at 04h, meaning the next one we can attend is Activity ```a2``` that starts at 05h and finishes at 07h.
 The last one we can attend following this schedule is Activity ```a8``` that starts at 08h and finishes at 11h.
 The expected output for this algorithm is: